chtoucas/Narvalo.NET/docs/Guidelines.md

 Naming:

-- Consider adding the "Base" suffix to all abstract classes.
+- Consider adding the "Base" suffix to abstract classes.
 - Consider not adding an internal access modifier to members of an internal class.
 - Consider adding an "Internal" suffix to the names of internal methods in a non-internal class with "Internal".
 - For concrete helper classes try to find a more useful suffix than "Helper" or "Utility"